BOJ's Shirakawa warns against reckless JGB buying

-TOKYO (Reuters) - Recklessly boosting the Bank of Japan’s government bond buying could potentially disrupt financial markets, Governor Masaaki Shirakawa said, signaling the central bank’s readiness to stand pat for now after loosening monetary policy last month.
+TOKYO, May 13 (Reuters) - Recklessly boosting the Bank of Japan’s government bond buying could potentially disrupt financial markets, Governor Masaaki Shirakawa said, signalling the central bank’s readiness to stand pat for now after loosening monetary policy last month.

 Shirakawa also said that despite political uncertainty in Greece, the risk of Europe’s sovereign debt woes triggering a global economic downturn is smaller now than last year.